-8 Things You Didn't Know About the Rasmussen College Law Enforcement Program
+8 Things You Didn't Know About the Rasmussen University Law Enforcement Program

 Have you ever wondered what law enforcement school is really like?
 Graduates need to leave these programs equipped for a career vastly different from your average arts and sciences major.

 Do Law Enforcement programs involve driving lessons for high speed chases down the interstate?
 Do students spend time in lecture halls?
 Mixed martial arts gyms?
 Courtrooms?
 What does their training actually entail?

 If you’re considering a career in law enforcement, you’re likely wondering how the path differs from the traditional academic track.
 Rest assured, these programs are chock full of the interesting and essential training courses law enforcement professionals need to excel in their field.

 But not all programs are created equal.
 Read on to learn more about some of the features that help make the Rasmussen University Law Enforcement program unique.

 8 great features of the Rasmussen University Law Enforcement program

 1. The Law Enforcement program is Minnesota Board of Peace Officer Standards and Training (POST)-approved

 This is perhaps the most important feature of any Law Enforcement program—will it get you where you need to go?
 Not every Criminal Justice or Law Enforcement program meets the standards set for local law enforcement licensing.